google/wuffs/doc/note/auxiliary-code.md

   Wuffs language, its memory-safety is not enforced by the Wuffs toolchain.
 - For simplicity, it assumes that all I/O can be performed synchronously.
-This is trivially true if the input is already entirely in memory (e.g. as a `std::vector` or a `std::string`).
-However, the auxiliary code should not be used on e.g. the GUI main thread if it could wait for network I/O (and make the GUI unresponsive).
+This is trivially true if the input is already entirely in memory (e.g. as a `std::string` or a `std::vector`).
+However, the auxiliary code should not be used on e.g. the GUI main thread if it could block on network I/O (and make the GUI unresponsive).
 In such cases, use the low-level Wuffs API instead.

 Similarly, decoding an image using the written-in-Wuffs low-level API involves